Health Insurance

 If you work legally in Denmark, you are covered by the Danish health insurance system

-Denmark has an extensive public healthcare system that offers free consultation and treatment at a general practitioner (GP), specialists, public hospitals and other healthcare services such as nursing care.
+Denmark has an extensive public healthcare system that offers free consultation and treatment with a family doctor (GP, general practitioner), specialists, public hospitals and other healthcare services such as nursing care.

 If you work legally in Denmark, you are covered by the Danish health insurance system.
 Most examinations and treatments are free, but you need to register and get a health insurance card.

-When you are covered by the Danish health insurance, you can register with a general practitioner (GP) (doctor) and receive a health insurance card ('sundhedskort').
+When you are covered by the Danish health insurance, you can register with a family doctor (GP, general practitioner) and receive a health insurance card ('sundhedskort').

 The health insurance card documents that you are entitled to services offered under the Danish health insurance scheme.